This scholarship is open for applications

 Entry requirements

-• Studies must be undertaken full-time in New Zealand and be NZQA recognised.
+• Study must be undertaken full-time in New Zealand and be NZQA-recognised.

-• Academic performance will be considered, along with other information requested.
+• Academic performance will be considered alongside the other information requested.